PranavaKCode/badapplebutitsncssm/README.md

 **Hardware:** NVIDIA H200 GPU | 128GB RAM | 16-Core CPU

 ## 1.Goal
 The goal of this project was to transform the 6,572 frames of the "Bad Apple" animation into a mosaic where every "pixel" of the video is represented by an NCSSM logo.
-The final product includes a full-length high-definition video and a "Convergence Finale" GIF that transitions into a single, high-resolution logo.
+The final product includes a full-length high-definition video and a GIF that transitions into a a high res. logo.

 ---
-## 2. Technical Phase 1: Logo Engineering
+## 2. Logo Engineering
-To ensure a professional aesthetic, we avoided hard-thresholding (which causes jagged edges).
-Instead, we used a **soft-masking** technique in Python (Pillow) to preserve anti-aliasing.
+We avoided hard-thresholding (which causes jagged edges).
+Instead, we used a soft-masking technique in Python (Pillow)

-### The Logic:
+### logic:
 * **Dark Tile:** White logo on a Black background (Used for silhouettes).
 * **Bright Tile:** Black logo on a White background (Used for the background).